yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="copycharsoverlapped"></a>  CSimpleStringT::CopyCharsOverlapped

-Kopiuje znak lub znaki `CSimpleStringT` obiektu.
+Kopiuje znak lub znaki do `CSimpleStringT` obiektu.

 ### <a name="syntax"></a>Składnia